Thyroid - overactive

 What Causes It?

 Researchers suspect that Graves disease (the most common form of hyperthyroidism) is caused by an antibody that mistakenly stimulates the thyroid to produce too much hormone.
+Graves disease is associated with many autoimmune diseases, including type 1 diabetes, rheumatoid arthritis, and lupus.
 Toxic nodular goiter is caused by a noncancerous tumor in nodules that make up the thyroid gland.
 Secondary hyperthyroidism results when the pituitary (a small gland located at the base of the brain that regulates the release of hormones from several other glands) overrides the thyroid's normal instructions, and orders it to make too much thyroid hormone.
+Other causes include excessive thyroid hormone taken to treat hypothyroidism.

-Your health care provider will ask you to extend your fingers to see if you have a telltale tremor.
-Your health care provider will also examine your thyroid gland while you swallow.
+Your doctor will ask you to extend your fingers to see if you have an obvious tremor.
+Your doctor will also examine your thyroid gland while you swallow.
 A blood test can confirm that you have elevated levels of thyroid hormone.
 Your doctor may also order a radioactive iodine uptake test to determine why your thyroid is producing too much hormone.

-Your health care provider will most likely prescribe a single dose of liquid radioactive iodine, which calms down your thyroid gland.
+Your doctor will most likely prescribe a single dose of liquid radioactive iodine, which calms down your thyroid gland.
 Often the thyroid then becomes underactive.
 Up to half of patients who receive radioactive iodine treatments for an overactive thyroid develop permanent hypothyroidism within a year of therapy.
 Such patients may have to take replacement thyroid hormone.
-Alternatively, your health care provider may give you thyroid depressive medication.
-You may also be prescribed beta-blockers to help slow a rapid heartbeat.
+Alternatively, your doctor may give you thyroid depressive medication.
+Your doctor may also prescribe beta-blockers to help slow a rapid heartbeat.
 If drug treatment fails, you may need surgery to remove part of your thyroid.
 If so, you will need to take replacement thyroid hormone.

 Complementary and Alternative Therapies

 Alternative therapies may be effective at minimizing symptoms of mild thyroid dysfunction.
-Keep all of your doctors informed regarding all complementary treatments you are taking.
-Some complementary and alternative therapies can interfere with conventional medical therapies.
+Keep your doctors informed about any complementary or alternative treatment (CAM) you are taking.
+Some CAM therapies can interfere with conventional medical therapies.
 Work with a provider who is knowledgeable in complementary medicine to find the right mix of treatments for you.
+If you are pregnant, or thinking about becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.Nutrition and Supplements

 Following these nutritional tips may help reduce symptoms: